HiSPARC/sapphire/README.rst

-SAPPHiRE -- A Framework for HiSPARC
+SAPPHiRE — A Framework for HiSPARC
 ===================================

-SAPPHiRE is a Simulation and Analysis Program Package for HiSPARC Research and Education.
-It was created in the process of completing the PhD research of David Fokkema.
+SAPPHiRE is a Simulation and Analysis Program Package for `HiSPARC
+<http://www.hisparc.nl/>`_ Research and Education.
+It was created in the
+process of completing the PhD research of David Fokkema.
 The history of this repository contains the complete simulation, analysis and plot generation code that formed the basis for David's thesis.

 This repository is created with a sole purpose in mind: to enable HiSPARC students, teachers and researchers to easily gain access to the data and